quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 ## 📌 Strategy Rationale

-**The Asymmetric Skew-Aware Trend Engine Strategy is a swing trading model applied to the Hang Seng Index Futures, integrating multi-layered momentum signals with volatility and skew-adjusted capital scaling.**
+**The Asymmetric Skew-Aware Trend Engine is designed for swing trading applications (currently applied to the Hang Seng Index Futures), integrating multi-layered momentum signals with volatility and skew-adjusted capital scaling.**

 ⭐️ **Key Highlight:**
 #### *Strategy Advantage*